Bernard L. Kavaler

 FOUNDING PRINCIPAL, EXPRESS STRATEGIES

-Bringing three decades of senior level executive experience in communications strategy, policy development and program management with state government organizations focusing on finance, law, business, civic involvement and higher education, Bernard Kavaler is Founding Principal of Express Strategies, a strategic communications and public policy consulting business.
+Bringing three decades of senior level executive experience in communications strategy, policy development and program management with state government organizations focusing on finance, law, business, civic involvement and higher education, Bernard Kavaler is Managing Principal of Express Strategies, a strategic communications and public policy consulting business founded in 2012.

 RESPECTED COMMUNICATIONS PROFESSIONAL